Beck shares mournful new song 'Thinking About You'

 Since then, Beck has collaborated with Gorillaz on their song ‘The Valley of the Pagans’ (2020) and contributed to the cartoon band’s upcoming ‘Cracker Island’ cut ‘Possession Island’.

-Additionally, he released a cover of Paul McCartney’s ‘Find My Way’ as part of the ‘McCartney III: Imagined’ record (2021).
+Additionally, he released a cover of Paul McCartney’s ‘Find My Way’ as part of the ‘McCartney III: Imagined’ record in 2021.

 This Wednesday (February 8) saw Beck perform as part of a star-studded Grammys tribute to the Beach Boys.
 He covered ‘Sloop John B’ and teamed up with My Morning Jacket for a rendition of ‘Good Vibrations’.